Canada NOC 2023

 The NOC is looked over every year to make sure that all information and skill levels are relevant.
 It is moderately updated every five years and then is completely overhauled every ten years to stay as up to date as possible.
 The last overhaul took place in 2011, so 2021 was the year to really scrutinize and make large changes to the current categorization.
 The new changes will be implemented in 2023.

 TEER stands for training, education, experience, and responsibilities.
 While the previous system focused on skills and skill levels, this new categorization will focus on the training, education, and experience that is required to perform well and work in certain occupations.
 They hope that this new system will more accurately define the skills and experience that are necessary for each type of occupation.

-The new TEER levels are defined as follows:
+TEER levels for 2023 are defined as follows:

 When this new NOC program is implemented, most immigration and foreign worker candidates will not be affected.
 If their work experience met the criteria for their desired immigration program before, it will likely still meet the requirements for the desired program after the changes are implemented.
 However, despite some candidates and applicants not being affected by this program, some will be helped and some may be hurt by the changes.
 Some may find that they now meet the requirements for more programs than they did before.

 Some will find that they are no longer eligible for the programs that they were looking at before the program was implemented.
 The TEER program hopes to clear up previous confusion on the education required to work in certain occupations or programs.
 They hope that this new overhaul will provide a better overview of the skills, experience, and training required to meet the needs of certain occupations.